AvaloniaUI/avalonia-docs/docs/basics/user-interface/introduction-to-xaml.md

 ## XML Namespaces

 In common with any XML format, in Avalonia XAML files you can declare namespaces.
-This allows the XML processor to find the definitions of the elements in the file.&#x20;
+This allows the XML processor to find the definitions of the elements in the file.

 :::info
-For background information, see the Microsoft XML namespaces documentation [here](https://docs.microsoft.com/en-us/dotnet/standard/data/xml/managing-namespaces-in-an-xml-document).&#x20;
+For background information, see the Microsoft XML namespaces documentation [here](https://docs.microsoft.com/en-us/dotnet/standard/data/xml/managing-namespaces-in-an-xml-document).
 :::

 You can add a namespace using the `xmlns` attribute.
 The format of a namespace declaration is as follows: